 Kimmerer, R.W., 2013.
 Braiding Sweetgrass: indigenous wisdom, scientific knowledge and the teachings of plants.
 Penguin Books, London.
 ISBN: 9780141991955.
 [Traditional harvesters recognize the individuality of each tree as a non human forest person.
 Trees are not taken, but requested.
-Sometimes the answer is no. The tree is felled with great care so as not to damage it or others in the fall ...]
+Sometimes the answer is no. The tree is felled with great care so as not to damage it or others in the fall.
+Sometimes a cutter will make a bed of spruce boughs to cushion the landing of the tree.]